LieBtrau/AMT5000-24/readme.md

   * JST-PH for signals

 The disadvantage is that the sections will be connected by wires, but we can use u.fl coax cables for signals.
 All components should be SMD, not through hole, because of the carrier PCB.

+# Why AM and not FM?
+* Higher field strengths are allowed
+* Receiver bandwidths are narrower (lower noise floor)
+* AM is superior to FM under weak-signal conditions
+* AM-band has more usable channels than FM
+* construction is less critical because frequencies are low.
+* only simple test equipment is needed